|

 With one of the most stunning views in all of Paris this is a top hang-out and pick-me-up zone in good weather.

 People bring wine and picnics, others bring guitars and the atmosphere is almost always festive.
-Below the bridge

 on the left and right quays you will see hundreds of sunbathers, cyclists, strollers, joggers anything else you